How Do I Manage Gas in My Breastfed Baby?

 Here are some tips to help your little one handle your overactive let-down:

-For many moms, having a strong let-down is normal during the first few weeks when breastmilk supply increases dramatically and is regulated by hormones.11 Once the body understands how much milk your baby needs, breastmilk production regulates in response to supply and demand.
-This often happens around 4 weeks postpartum and many women notice their let-downs are no longer as forceful.12
+For many moms, having a strong let-down is normal during the first few weeks when breastmilk supply increases dramatically and is regulated by hormones.10 Once the body understands how much milk your baby needs, breastmilk production regulates in response to supply and demand.
+This often happens around 4 weeks postpartum and many women notice their let-downs are no longer as forceful.

 Is baby’s gas caused by food?

-Learn more: Is your baby reacting to something in your milk?
+Learn more: Is your Baby Reacting to Something in your Breastmilk?

 Use paced bottle feeding if introducing a bottle